Medvedev points Facebook's Zuckerberg towards Russian IT sector

-GORKI, Russia (Reuters) - Prime minister Dmitry Medvedev told Facebook chief executive Mark Zuckerberg on Monday that Russia’s IT industry was as promising an area for investment as its natural resources sectors.
+GORKI, Russia, Oct 1 (Reuters) - Prime minister Dmitry Medvedev told Facebook chief executive Mark Zuckerberg on Monday that Russia’s IT industry was as promising an area for investment as its natural resources sectors.

 “You probably know that here in Russia we have not only oil, gas, gold and diamonds - there is also an IT industry,” a smiling Medvedev told Zuckerberg.